Conscious Marketing: Understanding Our Metaphors

 Each piece of your content is an experiment to test the market for their reactions so you can keep adjusting for more predictable results.
 Don’t get emotional about the ups or the downs.
 Stay objective.

-I like this metaphor better than the others above, but using it exclusively means ignoring the heart, which will tend to erode a true relationship with your audience.
+I like this metaphor better than the others, but using it exclusively means ignoring the heart.
+This will tend to erode a true relationship with your audience.

 Marketing as Dating.

 Just like it would be inappropriate to ask someone to marry you the first time you meet them, you don’t ask your potential client to buy your biggest service package when they’re just getting to know you.
 Ease them in, as you would in dating, through content and low-priced offers first.

 What I like about this metaphor is that it’s about human relationships.
 However, there’s a lot of inauthenticity or lack of ethics in dating.
 Allow me to offer what I feel is a better metaphor…

 So many marketers are unconscious of the metaphors they’re using.
 They don’t realize that they are spreading values in the world that they would consciously disagree with, if they only took time to reflect on what they’re doing.

 If there’s dissonance between the marketer’s higher values and their actions, the audience can sense it, making it difficult to build long-term trust.